kamilazdybal/pykitPIV/docs/index.rst

 The graph below shows the overview of functionalities and possible workflows constructed from the five main classes that mimic an experimental setup and act as a *virtual wind tunnel*.
-The machine learning module (``pykitPIV.ml``) connects with each of the five main classes and provides integrations with algorithms such as **convolutional neural networks**, **reinforcement learning**, **variational and generative approaches**, and **active learning**.
+The ML module (``pykitPIV.ml``) connects with each of the five main classes and provides integrations with algorithms such as **convolutional neural networks**, **reinforcement learning**, **variational and generative approaches**, and **active learning**.
 Machine-learning agents have freedom in interacting with the virtual experiment,